Ggre55/udemy-autocoupons/README.md

 A python package that uses web scraping to obtain Udemy Coupons, and then enrolls in them using the provided account.

-It owes its performance mostly to multiprocessing, asynchronicity and persistent data storage.

 Currently supported coupons websites:

 - tutorialbar.com